With no bubble in place, football season, college and NFL, in jeopardy with rising COVID rates

 We are nearing an inflection point that was inevitable from the moment that football forged ahead, in the face of a pandemic that is ruthless and nondiscriminatory.
 Lacking the bubble that worked so well in the WNBA, NBA and NHL but was determined to be logistically unfeasible in football, the disruptions were always going to come.
 It was just a matter of when.

 “Those of us in public health are not surprised by this outcome, based on the plan they’re putting in place,” Dr. K.C.
-Rondello, Clinical Associate Professor, Public Health and Emergency Management at Adelphi University, told Newsday of the NFL’s outbreaks.
+Rondello, clinical associate professor, Public Health and Emergency Management at Adelphi University, told Newsday of the NFL’s outbreaks.

 “There are just too many unknowns.
 It was difficult enough to control the NBA when they had the bubble.
 Now imagine you have even less control than that.”